Kanty20/zadanie1/README.md

 - button    - SW7,
 - LED's     - DS11-DS13,

+## Additional information

+How to add differencial clock?<br>
+1. You need to click "IP Catalog" (on right side)
+2. Write "Clock Wizard"
+3. Choose diff clock (just only one)
+4. Important (!) choose suitable frequency for your project (in my case it was 200MHz)
+5. Click ok or generate
+6. Now you need to add your clock by using component and Portmap (you should look on main program where it is)

 ## Contact
 If you will need help or you have some questions feel free to write to me: dominika.kanty@onet.eu